Aerijo/tree-sitter-nd/README.md

 #### Variable

-Any word starting with a lower case letter will be considered a variable.
+Any word starting with a lower case letter will be considered a variable, with the exception of `v`.
+This is because `v` is used to represent the `or` operator.

 ```nd
 x